WRH-05/heatmapArt/README.md

 ## ⚙️ How It Works

-1. Script creates 200+ commits backdated to 2024
+1. Script creates 200+ commits backdated to 2024 or any other date you would like you could customize it however you would like to in order to write a word or draw pixel art
 2. Each commit adds a comment to `index.html`
 3. GitHub shows green squares on those dates
 4. Pattern spells "CHROME" across your contribution graph